-There are no official case(s) for the FxTec Pro1, so I have ordered 17 cases/shells for various phones of dimensions close the keyboard part…
+There are no official case(s) for the FxTec Pro1, so I have ordered over a score of cases/shells for various phones of dimensions close the keyboard part…

 (Will update if any of the remaining ones proves a better fit)

 Continue reading “Cases/shells for the Pro1, DIY experiments”